NBKelly/AOC2020/README.md

 | Day 19 | Work calls again, and they want us to debug their spy satellites.
 We need to validate signals using a finite state machine.
 | Day 20 | Our flight lands, and our train trip begins.
 We're still working remotely for the *MIB*.
 Now they need us to stitch together a bunch of satellite images so we can count sea monsters in the ocean.
 Eric needs you to buy the shirt.
 | Day 21 | We reach the end of the line.
 Now we need to build a raft and "legally enter" the vacation island the hard way.
 To stock supplies, we need to figure out which foods we are allergic to.
 | Day 22 | The raft has left, but floating at sea is boring.
 Fortunately, we find a crab to play games against.
-The crab beats u s, so we get upset and concoct a set of rules where we can't possible lose.
+The crab beats us, so we get upset, challenge him to a double-for-nothing, and concoct a set of rules where we can't possible lose.
+| Day 23 | The crab is upset we cheated.
+The crab tries challenging us to a game instead.
+We have to play a million-cup shell game to cheat him out of another two stars.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of my solutions happens to be.